 As a body of Christ, Murphy First UMC is committed to providing a safe environment for children and youth to come and grow in Christ.
 The church provides a staffed nursery during worship services and offers several programs for children and youth through the school year.
-More information about our KFC (Kids for Christ) program, Revelation Choir and Alpha Youth program can be found on related pages in this website.
+For parents with small children, we have reserved 2 parking spaces for your use in front of the Education Building, close to the nursery.
 To insure that we provide the safest possible environment, the church has adopted the following Safe Sanctuary Policy and Procedures.

 SAFE SANCTUARY YOUTH/CHILD ABUSE PREVENTION POLICY